 The phone number database needs to be correct to ensure maximum message delivery and minimal indirect costs.

-A campaign moves in messages per second.
+A campaign is measured in messages per second.
 So, if a campaign is sent out with a throughput of say 50 messages per second, you can deliver 180 000 messages per hour per connection.
-We usually have a few connections per each operator so, in Estonia for example, that number is tripled to more than half a million messages per hour.
+We usually have a few connections per operator so, in Estonia for example, that number is tripled to more than half a million messages per hour.

 In other words, a 1000 SMS campaign would reach the customers in 6.7 seconds.
 Since that is rather fast, we usually deal with the consequences of a poorly set-up campaign rather than mitigate the damage.
 In these cases, only diligent pre-work can save the day.